Performance of quantum registers in diamond in the presence of spin impurities: Abstract

 \section{Abstract}

 The Nitrogen Vacancy Center in diamond coupled to addressable surrounding nuclear spins forms a versatile building block for future quantum technologies.
 While previous activities focused on sensing with only a single or very few spins in operation, recently multi-qubit registers have been successfully implemented for quantum information processing.
 Further progress requires a detailed understanding of the performance of quantum protocols for consecutive gate operations and thus, beyond established treatments for relaxation and dephasing.
-Here, we provide such an analysis for a small spin registers with up to four spins built out of NV and environmental constituents in presence of ensembles of interacting impurity spins.
-Adapting a cluster correlation expansion, we predict coherence properties as well as fidelities for GHZ- and Bell-gate operations.
-The influence of the volume density and the geometry of the spin-bath consisting of substitutional nitrogen atoms are also taken into account.
+Here, we provide such a theoretical analysis for a small spin registers with up to four spins built out of NV and environmental constituents in presence of ensembles of interacting impurity spins.
+Adapting a cluster correlation expansion, we predict coherence properties as well as fidelities for GHZ- and Bell-gate operations also in presence of decoupling pulses.
+The influence of the volume density and the geometry of the spin-bath consisting of the substitutional nitrogen- or $^{13}C$ atoms are also taken into account.